zozzlethena/docs/pages/tokenomics.md

 The Commissaire will initially consist of seven members from the Velodrome team and prominent figures from within the Optimism community.

-To handle protocol-wide decisions (such as eligible tokens for external bribes), Velodrome has also introduced an on-chain Governor.
-This governor uses _block.timestamp_ instead of _block.number_ to support Optimism, and will likely be Tally's first on-chain governor on Optimism following their support for the network.